-The new Taskmaster mini-series starts with the Taskmaster meeting a waitress at a diner named Mercedes.
+The new Taskmaster mini-series starts in Age of Heroes #3 in a short scene where Taskmaster finds himself surrounded by the Yakuza who are mentioning his new bounty.
+This is followed in Taskmaster #1 with the Taskmaster meeting a waitress at a diner named Mercedes.
 The two have a conversation where it's revealed that Taskmaster has a memory condition.
 It seems that the more skills the Taskmaster learns, or recalls for use in combat, the more of his memories he loses.
 In order to keep his most treasured memories from being overwritten he has created a "memory palace" within his mind that he fills with familiar objects or places that are connected to specific memories.
 In order to recall these memories he has to go to these certain places or do certain things in the real world to recall his own past experiences.

 When Mercedes leaves the table he is confronted by a Hydra agent who reveals that a rather large bounty has been placed on the Taskmaster's head.
 A large $1,000,000,000 dollar bounty.
 Not only that but the Hydra agent reveals that Hydra aren't the only ones that are after him, everyone is.
 It seems that an organization referred to as "The Org" are the ones that put out the bounty and that this organization has connections to every major terrorist organization on the planet.
 This is the agency that Taskmaster has apparently been getting his orders from on the quiet since the beginning of his career as a criminal.
 In the middle of the conversation, Taskmaster disarms the agent just as the diner is overrun with terrorists from several different factions, whom are all after the bounty.
 In a show of skill, he manages to subdue all of his would be attackers while blowing the diner up in the process to send a message to those coming after him.
 During the fight, Mercedes manages to escape and even made her way back home.
 When she gets there, there are men waiting for her.
 It seems she was followed by others that were after Taskmaster's bounty who say they saw him slip her a note at the diner.
 They assumed it was something important even though it was just a recipe.
 Taskmaster shows up and rescues Mercedes and then reveals that the Org is now after her as well.
 She has no alternative but to leave with Taskmaster in order to stay alive.
 It is later revealed that she is Taskmaster's wife who he does not remember because of his memory condition, and that she's been staying involved in his life in order to push him toward being a good person.